The MicroMeet evolved into much more this

 there, I was able to talk to Ron, and get the

 "low down" on what was about to happen.
-He told me of all the preparation he had
+He told me of all the preparation he had taken, to insure that

 everyone would have a good time.
 As I helped with